-I would recommend to check ingredient list and to buy as simple as possible.
-The higher the cocoa level, the lower the sugar (generally but not always, so advisable to check) and also the the better the health benefits of the dark chocolate.
+I would recommend checking ingredient list and to buy as simple as possible.
+The higher the cocoa level, the lower the sugar (generally but not always, so advisable to check) and also the better the health benefits of the dark chocolate.

 Never miss an update!

 Subscribe to get our very latest content by email - Starting Soon.